jonnybluesman/MIMAMO-Net/README.md

 ```

 Alternatively, you can directly use the bash script `run.sh` where some arguments
-related to the configuration of your dependencies is already provided.
+related to the configuration of your dependencies are already provided.
 Feel free
-to edit this file as a configuration file, where only the required dependecies
+to edit this script as your configuration file, where only the required dependecies
 (e.g. OpenFace path, model checkpoint path, etc.), as well as the optional
-parameters of the FER algorithm are hard-coded, hence fixed for future executions.
+parameters of the FER algorithm would be hard-coded, hence fixed for future executions.
 In this way, only 2 parameters are required: the file system path of the video
-to process (or a directory containing videos), and the output directory where
+to process (or a directory containing videos); the output directory where the
-the output will be stored.
+output files will be written.
+This is useful for production-deployment.
 For example:

 ```
 bash run.sh examples/ processed-videos/